crixo/k8s-as-backend/README.md

 sh deploy.sh k8s-as-backend y
 ```

-with the operator using the e2e test framework with not clean-ip
+with the operator using the e2e test framework with not clean-up
 ```
 cd operator